plone/training/deployment/opsworks/maintenance.rst

     A note on OS permissions: all application related files live under ``/srv/www`` and are generally owned by the ``deploy`` user with fairly restricted permissions.
-Any user SSH'ing in will probably need to sudo to the ``deploy`` user to see or do much of interest.
+Any user SSH'ing in will probably need to :command:`sudo` to the ``deploy`` user to see or do much of interest.

 .. [*] You should *never* manually modify any configuration on a cloud configured server, except for purposes of troubleshooting.
 Any changes you make to the server should be made via the Stack configuration (i.e. the Custom JSON and the Recipes assigned to Layers).